Tentative Agreement in ILA Strike as Vessels Choose to “Wait it Out”

 In addition to the strong public backlash to the strike, pressure is coming from manufacturers, importers, exporters, and other segments of U.S. business.
 A group of over 270 trade associations led by the National Retail Federation sent a new letter to the White House calling for intervention.
 They continue to warn of “devastating consequences” if there is not a quick resolution.

-The media reporting has already caused a level of public anxiety.
+The media reporting had already caused a level of public anxiety.
 Despite analysts saying there would not be a significant near-term impact, there are reports of consumers beginning to panic buy and stockpile essentials.

-“While the government hasn’t stepped in yet to force both sides to the table, if this strike spreads, they absolutely will have to do so,” predicted Vidya Mani, an associate professor at the University of Virginia’s Darden School of Business, whose areas of expertise include supply chain risk management.
-She warns of “moderate increases” to prices from a short-term strike “perhaps single-digit increases.”
+“While the government hasn’t stepped in yet to force both sides to the table, if this strike spreads, they absolutely will have to do so,” warned Vidya Mani, an associate professor at the University of Virginia’s Darden School of Business, whose areas of expertise include supply chain risk management.
+She expected “moderate increases” to prices from a short-term strike “perhaps single-digit increases.”
 However, in her analysis, if the government does not intervene and the strike lasts longer than a month, “we will see some significant price increases on basic goods, close to 20 to 30 percent.”